shnarazk/learn/Typst/presen.typ

         ( [ 11[01] ],
           ([$6 arrow_(-3) 3$]),
           ([#encircle($7$)]), ), ) ))
-})]
+})

-= An efficient implementation
+= An online algorithm

-Now we introduce a segmentation on the Luby sequence.
+Segmentation on the Luby sequence

 == Segments